THE CASPIAN CONNECTION

 As the man started to make his way towards one of the vehicles Chang pointed at him.
 ‘Stop that man; shoot him in his legs!’

 ‘Don’t try to stop him!’
 K2.2 exclaimed, ‘He cannot be captured.
-Just don’t touch him and nobody will be hurt!’
+Just don’t touch him and nobody will get hurt!’

 The approaching soldiers hadn’t yet reached the scene but one of Chang’s observers managed to intercept the escaping man – who, strangely, wasn’t running very fast - just before he reached one of the vehicles; a large motorcycle.